What is an Alternative Investment?

 3. Relatively low liquidity

-Generally, the alternative investments possess relatively low liquidity, especially compared to traditional investments.
+Generally, alternative investments possess relatively low liquidity, especially compared to traditional investments.
 The low liquidity can be explained by the absence of centralized markets and the low demand for some of the assets relative to traditional investments (think about works of contemporary art).
 In addition, some of the investments come with restrictions regarding exiting from the investment.

 4. High purchasing costs